The best sales to shop today: Nintendo Switch, Meta Quest 2, Aerogarden and more | CNN Underscored

 • Grab this goopy Cleaning Gel while it’s on sale for $7, and use it on everything from car crevices to keyboards.

-• Presidents Day is a great time to pick up a new mattress, and now U nderscored readers exclusively can snag an extra $75 off Saatva’s sitewide sale for a total of $375 off orders of $1,000 or more.
+• Presidents Day is a great time to pick up a new mattress, and now Underscored readers can snag an exclusive extra $75 off Saatva’s sitewide sale for a total of $375 off orders of $1,000 or more.

 • Through the end of the month, new customers at Nisolo can score 20% off their first purchase of timeless footwear and more with the code FEBNISOLO.